Aliases for ACSL4 Gene

 Previous HGNC Symbols for ACSL4 Gene

 The protein encoded by this gene is an isozyme of the long-chain fatty-acid-coenzyme A ligase family.
 Although differing in substrate specificity, subcellular localization, and tissue distribution, all isozymes of this family convert free long-chain fatty acids into fatty acyl-CoA esters, and thereby play a key role in lipid biosynthesis and fatty acid degradation.
 This isozyme preferentially utilizes arachidonate as substrate.
-The absence of this enzyme may contribute to the mental retardation or Alport syndrome.
+The absence of this enzyme may contribute to the cognitive disability or Alport syndrome.
 Alternative splicing of this gene generates multiple transcript variants. [provided by RefSeq, Jan 2016]

 GeneCards Summary for ACSL4 Gene